thefranke/dirtchamber/README.md

 The other two projects (**dlpv** and **dvct**) are the mixed reality applications which implement Delta Light Propagation Volumes and Delta Voxel Cone Tracing respectively.
 Similarly to the first two projects, both executables will try to load all command line arguments as files or file patterns.
 The important bit is that the **last** parameter is the synthetic object, while all other parameters are assumed to be real reconstructed scene geometry.

+Once running, you can manipulate rendering settings and the geometric attributes of a main light source.
+If you repeatedly need to access the same configuration with the same camera position and orientation, you can save these settings with by pressing **p** on your keyboard.
+Pressing **l** opens a dialog to open the settings again.
+You can find a sample configuration in **data/demo_gi.xml**.

 Understanding the code
 ----------------------